hugofloresgarcia/unsound-juce/wham_todos.md

 ### Finalize Viz GUI (move WhAM to middle)
 For now, have a narrow rounded rectangle in the middle that says "WhAM", and remove the current WhAM logo from the top.
 I'll ask Meghan for a nicer long-rectangular Asset.

-### Change "Save/load config" to just "Save/load"
+### Change "Save/load config" to just "Save/load" _(✅ Completed)_
-Have it also save current input and output tracks, and as much other configuration as is easy to save.
+Buttons/menus now say “save”/“load”, and sessions persist routing, mic state, synth config, MIDI mappings, and the actual track audio into sidecar WAVs.

-### Move "autogen" checkbox
+### Move "autogen" checkbox _(✅ Completed)_
-A logical place right now is to narrow the Generate button a bit and use the space (on the same horizontal line) to add a checkbox with a "loop" icon that determines whether the Generate button acts as a momentary or a toggle (toggle being the same behavior as "autogen" currently).
+Replaced with a loop-mode icon next to the Generate button; it toggles the button between momentary and latched behavior.

 ## Large Changes